WebQA: Multihop and Multimodal QA

-\paragraph{Hard Negative Mining} We produce a set of both text and image-based hard negatives for models to sift through.
-Text sources are based on extracting relevant passages from Wikipedia based on noun chunks in the question, while limiting overlap to avoid false negatives.
-For images, we use both the metadata and visual content to find similar images.
-The former relies on the Bing image search API while the latter uses the Bing Image Insight function for visual similarity.

-In total, we collect 25K image-based questions, each with an average of 1.4 correct visual facts, 15.3 text distractors, and 15.9 visual distractors.
-Question prefixes are visualised in Fig.~\ref{fig:plotly_img_data}.
+\paragraph{Hard Negative Mining} We produce a set of both text- and image-based hard negatives for models to sift through for every question.
+Text sources are extracted from relevant passages on Wikipedia based on noun chunks in the question, while limiting overlap to avoid false negatives.
+For images, we leverage Bing APIs to find similar images with respect to both the description (via Bing Image Search) and the visual content (via Bing Image Insight).
+In total, we collect 25K image-based questions, each requiring an average of 1.4 visual sources, and paired with 15.3 text and 15.9 visual distractors.
+Question prefixes are visualised in Fig~\ref{fig:plotly_img_data}.

 \paragraph{Categorization} We categorize questions into open and closed classes.
-Closed class questions include: color, shape, number (i.e. ``how many''), Yes/No, and ``choose'' (i.e. questions that ask to choose from entities with a particular property).
+Closed class questions include: color, shape, number (i.e.``how many''), yes/no (Y/N), and ``multi-choice'' (MC).
+The rest are open class questions.

 \paragraph{Adversarial splits} We construct our test set to be out-of-distribution when possible to reward models with better generalization and reasoning.
 For color, shape, and number questions, we partition the answer set and ensure that the majority class during training does not carry over to testing.
-For the "Yes/No" and "choose" classes, we trained models on 10 random train-test splits.
-Consistently difficult samples across splits were considered ``hard,'' and placed in the test set.
+For the ``Y/N" and ``MC" classes, we trained models on 10 random train-test splits and consistently difficult samples across splits were placed in the test set.
 Finally, we randomly split questions from the open-class ``other''.